Brookhaven to move forward with controversial $15M tax break for new development - Reporter Newspapers

 Instead of Decide DeKalb, Related Group LLC has now approached the Brookhaven Development Authority, the city’s quasi-governmental body that provides tax breaks for property developments.
 At a special-called meeting on July 20, the development authority approved an inducement resolution for the project.
 The inducement resolution authorizes the authority to begin working on drafting a resolution to issue bonds.

-The developer has plans to replace the strip mall called Briarcliff Station that is at the site with 382 multi-family apartments, about 55,000 square feet of office space, and a 140-room hotel, according to Director of Economic Development Shirlynn Brownell.
+The developer has plans to replace the strip mall called Briarcliff Station that is at the site with 382 multi-family apartments, about 55,000 square feet of medical office space, and a 140-room hotel, according to Director of Economic Development Shirlynn Brownell.
 Twenty percent of the apartments will be affordable or workforce housing units.

 When the project was originally slated to go before Decide DeKalb, County Commissioner Jeff Rader sent an email calling on residents to speak out against the tax break, and called tax abatements an “attack” on the school system and a “threat to taxable businesses.”
 Decide DeKalb ended up canceling its March 25, 2021 meeting discussing the tax abatement, and Related Group LLC eventually withdrew its request.